-In this subsubsection, remote conferencing means remote instruction 1) in which a student at an off-campus location is able to virtually participate in classes provided on the student's campus or 2) in which a student at an on- or off-campus location receives instruction or special education services from an appropriately credentialed individual who is at a different location.
+In this subsubsection, remote conferencing means remote instruction 1) in which a student at an off-campus location is able to virtually participate in classes provided by a teacher on the student's campus or 2) in which a student at an on- or off-campus location receives instruction or special education services from an appropriately credentialed individual who is at a different location.
 An example of a situation described by item 2 is one in which a student in a campus classroom receives speech therapy via remote instruction from an appropriately credentialed individual who is not on the student's campus.
+The instruction cannot be concurrent, which means remote students must not be taught by a teacher who is also teaching in-person students at the same time.

-If your school district provides instruction through remote conferencing to a special education student for all or part of the school day, your district may, with the approval of a waiver request, count that instruction as classroom time for FSP funding purposes, including in the calculation of contact hours.
+If your school district provides instruction through remote conferencing to a special education student for all or part of the school day, your district may count that instruction as classroom time for FSP funding purposes, including in the calculation of contact hours.
 To do so, the following conditions must be met:

-- The student's ARD committee must have determined, in a manner consistent with state and federal law, 249 that the remote instruction to be provided meets the needs of the student. - The ARD committee must have documented that determination in the student's individualized education program.
+- The student's ARD committee must have determined, in a manner consistent with state and federal law, that the remote instruction to be provided is required for the provision of a Free and Appropriate Public Education (FAPE). - The ARD committee must have documented that determination in the student's individualized education program. - The total amount of remote conferencing instruction does not exceed more than 20 instructional days over the entirety of the school year.

-Note: If a student's ARD committee determines that instruction through remote conferencing is appropriate for a student, that determination does not necessarily mean that the student's instructional setting code will change with the provision of the instruction through remote conferencing.
+Note: If a student's ARD committee determines that instruction through remote conferencing is required for the provision of FAPE, that determination does not necessarily mean that the student's instructional setting code will change with the provision of the instruction through remote conferencing.
 The student's instructional setting code may stay the same if the actual instruction and services the student is receiving will remain the same and all that will change is the means of delivery of that instruction.
 In determining what instructional setting code to use for the student, the ARD committee should consider the type of instruction and services being provided instead of the physical location of the student.
+Please also note that any change resulting in a change in placement for a student served by special education requires the ARD committee to meet to address the change in placement and document it in the student's IEP, generally within 10 school days.